iPrayag/hello-jax-rs/README.md

 # JAX-RS Demo

 A simple server for rapid prototyping RESTful web services.

-## Features

-* Eclipse integration
-* Embedded jetty server
-* Serves static contents from `src/main/webapp`
-* Serves web services from `src/main/java/org/jcheng/demo/jersey`

-This proof-of-concept shows can deploy RESTful webservices in Java with just a few lines of code.
+This proof-of-concept shows that you can deploy RESTful web services in Java with just a few lines of code.

 ## Run The Demo

+Clone the project from Github.

 ```
 $ ant clean-resolve webapp-all